Unicontsoft/UcsFiscalPrinters/contrib/UcsFPHub/README.md

 }
 ```

-`%VAR_NAME%` placeholders are expanded with values from current process environment. `Printers` object defines available fiscal devices while `Endpoints` array defines where the service will listen for connections from. `Environment` object can be used to setup values in current services environment.
+`%VAR_NAME%` placeholders are expanded with values from current process environment.
+The `Printers` collection lists available fiscal devices while the `Endpoints` array defines where the service will be accessible from for new client connections.
+The `Environment` collection can be conveniently used to setup values in the service's process environment.

 Currently the `UcsFPHub` service supports these endpoint bindings: